Abdullah4152/nvchat/README.md

 - **Skills** — load reusable Markdown instructions from `.nvchat/skills` with `/skill`

 > [!NOTE]
-> NIM Terminal Chat is a Windows PowerShell application — every command below assumes a PowerShell prompt on Windows.
+> nvchat is a Windows PowerShell application — every command below assumes a PowerShell prompt on Windows.

 ## Quickstart